About the Project

 Training and Development

-Applications are invited from outstanding candidates with or expecting to receive a first or upper-second class honours degree and a masters degree in an area relevant to the project (Cell or Molecular Biology).
-Masters degree is optional in cases where the student can show research experience in the areas of Cell Biology, Molecular Biology or Structural Biology.
+Applications are invited from outstanding candidates with or expecting to receive a first or upper-second class honours degree in Biological Sciences or a masters degree in an area relevant to the project (Biochemistry, Cell or Molecular Biology).
+Research experience in Biochemistry or Molecular Biology is essential.

-The student should have some demonstrable research experience in the form of research thesis or publications.
+The student should have demonstrable research experience in the form of research thesis or publications.

 Applicants from outside of the UK are required to provide evidence of their English language ability.
 Please see our English language requirements page for details: https://www.qmul.ac.uk/international-students/englishlanguagerequirements/postgraduateresearch/

 Informal enquiries about the project can be sent to [Email Address Removed].
 Formal applications should be submitted through our online form by the stated deadline.

 The School of Biological and Chemical Sciences is committed to promoting diversity in science; we have been awarded an Athena Swan Bronze Award.
 We positively welcome applications from underrepresented groups.

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.